A Legal Checklist For Engaging Independent Contractors | Independent Contractors and Australian Employment Law

 Payment

-An independent contractor will usually be paid for a result or task, and this can often be done via a fixed sum contract.
+An independent contractor will usually be paid for a result or outcome (task specific), and this can often be done via a fixed sum contract.
 An employee on the other hand, will usually be paid for hours or time worked.

 Own business

 Independent contractors run their own businesses and take on the commercial risks associated with that business.
-For example, they need to hold an Australian Business Number (ABN), maintain appropriate insurance, issue tax-compliant invoices to the business to be paid, generally not be required to wear a uniform, have their advertising processes.
+They have multiple clients/provide services for multiple businesses; they hold an Australian Business Number (ABN); maintain appropriate insurance; issue tax-compliant invoices for their services; generally not required to wear a uniform; have their own advertising processes in place, and so on.

 Agreement